openigtlink/OpenIGTLink/Documents/Protocol/polydata.md

 defined in VTK file format and equivalent to
 [VTK's vtkPolyData class](http://noodle.med.yale.edu/vtk5/classvtkPolyData.html).
-The message also supports dataset attribute field in VTK, including scalars, calar_scalars, vectors, vectors, normals, texture coordinates and tensor, but not lookup table.
+The message also supports dataset attribute field in VTK, including scalars, calar_scalars, vectors, vectors, normals, texture coordinates, and tensor, but not lookup table.